 “Eat three more bites of that if you want dessert!”(If you can’t imagine how to sing these, use the tune of any old children’s song that fits, or any favorite tune.
 Anything can be sung.)

 Play with sound.
 That’s the main thing.
 Let them enjoy it.

 Don’t push them.
 Recently, I saw a man showing his three-year-old his guitar.
 She wanted to strum, to hear and feel the loud vibrations.
 He wanted to show her how his fingering different chords changed her tones.
 But she was three and just wanted to strum open strings.

 I would say, let her strum.
-I don’t want kids damaging my guitar, battering a piano keyboard, or breaking my crystal.
-So I set limits.
-But first, let them enjoy creating and hearing sound—stopping before it drives anyone crazy, of course.
+I set limits, because I don’t want kids damaging my guitar, battering a piano keyboard, or breaking my crystal.
+But first let them enjoy creating and hearing sound—stopping before it drives anyone crazy, of course.
 Don’t push the music lesson too fast.

 Later I heard Carol Reynolds give a workshop on teaching little ones to love the good, true and beautiful.
 Does that sound hard for kids with learning challenges?
 Actually, it’s easy, and better yet, fun.

 Not a spectator sport

 Hands-on music is best and not just for tots.
 Music should not be only a spectator sport.
 Look at the decline over the generations: